-proc mi data=LDL_C seed=154264 n impute=100 out= LDL_C_IMP;
+proc mi data=LDL_C seed=8267356 n impute=100 out= LDL_C_IMP;

-class TREATMENT;
+class TREATMENT CVRISK STATIN;

 monotone method=reg;

-var TREATMENT LDLC_BASE LDLC_DAY84;
+var TREATMENT CVRISK STATIN LDLC_BASE LDLC_DAY84;

 run;

+'''

-Note: LDL_C_IMP dataset must be merged with dataset containing participants from group (1): participants that did not discontinue treatment and had a non-missing value at Day 84.
+Note: LDL_C_IMP dataset must be merged with dataset containing participants from group (1): participants that did not discontinue treatment and had a non-missing value at Day 84. '''

-Note: For each imputation dataset, the percentage change from Baseline to Day 84 will be analyzed using an ANCOVA approach with a fixed effect for the treatment group and covariates of Baseline LDL-C.
+Note: For each imputation dataset, the percentage change from Baseline to Day 84 will be analyzed using an ANCOVA approach with a fixed effect for the treatment group and covariates of Baseline LDL-C, CV risk (HeFH or non-HeFH), and Baseline statin therapy (HIS or non-HIS).

 TREATMENT = 0 (Placebo), 1 (Obicetrapib)

 BASE = Baseline LDL_C value

 PCHG = Percent change from Baseline to Day 84